Blood type: Blood transfusion

-Transfusion medicine is a specialized branch of hematology that is concerned with the study of blood groups, along with the work of a blood bank to provide a transfusion service for blood and other blood products.
+Transfusion medicine is a specialized branch of hematology that is concerned with the study of blood groups, along with the work of a blood bank that provides a transfusion service with blood and other blood products.
 Across the world, blood products must be prescribed by a medical doctor (licensed physician or surgeon) in a similar way as medicines.

-Much of the routine work of a blood bank involves testing blood from both donors and recipients to ensure that every individual recipient is given blood that is compatible and is as safe as possible.
+Much of the routine work of a blood bank involves testing blood from both donors and recipients to ensure that every individual recipient is given blood that is compatible and as safe as possible.
 If a unit of incompatible blood is transfused between a donor and recipient, a severe acute hemolytic reaction with hemolysis (RBC destruction), kidney failure and shock is likely to occur, and death is a possibility.
 Antibodies can be highly active and can attack RBCs and bind components of the complement system to cause massive hemolysis of the transfused blood.

 Patients should ideally receive their own blood or type-specific blood products to minimize the chance of a transfusion reaction.
 It is also possible to use the patient's own blood for transfusion.
 This is called autologous blood transfusion, which is always compatible with the patient.
 The procedure of washing a patient's own red blood cells goes as follows: The patient's lost blood is collected and washed with a saline solution.
 The washing procedure yields concentrated washed red blood cells.
 The last step is reinfusing the packed red blood cells into the patient.
 There are multiple ways to wash red blood cells.
 The two main ways are centrifugation and filtration methods.
-This procedure can be performed with microfiltration devices like the Hemoclear filter.
+This procedure can be performed with microfiltration devices.
 Risks can be further reduced by cross-matching blood, but this may be skipped when blood is required for an emergency.
-Cross-matching involves mixing a sample of the recipient's serum with a sample of the donor's red blood cells and checking if the mixture agglutinates, or forms clumps.
-If agglutination is not obvious by direct vision, blood bank technologist usually check for agglutination with a microscope.
-If agglutination occurs, that particular donor's blood cannot be transfused to that particular recipient.
-In a blood bank it is vital that all blood specimens are correctly identified, so labelling has been standardized using a barcode system known as ISBT 128.
+The oldest form of cross-matching involves mixing a sample of the recipient's serum with a sample of the donor's red blood cells and checking if the mixture agglutinates or forms clumps.
+If agglutination is not obvious by direct vision, a blood bank technologist may check for agglutination with a microscope.
+If agglutination occurs, that donor's blood cannot be transfused to that particular recipient.
+In a bank transfusion service, all blood specimens must be correctly identified, so labelling has been standardized using a barcode system known as ISBT 128.

-The blood group may be included on identification tags or on tattoos worn by military personnel, in case they should need an emergency blood transfusion.
+The blood group may be included on identification tags or historically on tattoos worn by military personnel, in case they should need an emergency blood transfusion.
 Frontline German Waffen-SS had blood group tattoos during World War II.